spiral/docs/basic/workers.md

 # Workers and Application Lifecycle
-Though Framework can work using classic Nginx/PHP-FPM setup the highest effectiveness can be achieved using embedded application server (based on RoadRunner).
+Spiral Framework can work using classic Nginx/PHP-FPM setup the highest effectiveness can be achieved using embedded application server (based on RoadRunner).
 The server creates the set of php processes for each of dispatching method (HTTP, GRPC, Queue).